dougeby/IntuneDocs/intune/early-edition.md

 ### Corporate-owned, single use (COSU) support for Android devices <!-- 1630973 -->

-Intune will support highly-managed, locked-down, kiosk-style Android devices.
+Intune will support highly managed, locked-down, kiosk-style Android devices.
 This allows admins to further lock down the usage of a device to a single app or small set of apps, and prevents users from enabling other apps or performing other actions on the device.

 ### macOS support for Apple Device Enrollment Program <!-- 747651 -->